mayursrt/electricity-consumption-forecast/README.md

 Autoregressive Integrated Moving Average Exogenous (SARIMAX) and Long Short Term Memory networks (LSTM) with regression models to predict daily energy consumption of customers located in London area.

+## Objectives

+* In Smart Meter Data Analytics, we will study databases and try to discover patterns and on that basis will create a data models.
+* Our study includes, Combining all blocks into a single data frame- keeping on relevant columns.
+*  Use day-level energy consumption data per household to normalize data for inconsistent household count.
+* Explore relationships between weather conditions and energy consumptions and create clusters for the weather data.
+* With the help of data models we will try to find out the suitable algorithm for our dataset for data processing.